Applications for the Metropolitan Physician Associate Program 2024-2025 program year are now open! Apply to MetroPAP by Sunday, November 26, 2023.

 Interviews will take place in December, either in person or virtually.
 We will update this page with additional details.

 Before you start your application, review this word document that has information to help you fill out your application.
 For your CV, we have provided this CV template to use as a guide.
 Your CV does not have to follow this template exactly but must include all information listed.
 Please contact us with any questions or requests for assistance with your CV. *Note that a letter of recommendation is not required as part of this application.

-Each MetroPAP student receives a stipend of $20,000 for participation in MetroPAP - that equals half of your tuition for your third year! $8,000 is deposited into students’ University accounts two times: once in August and once in January.
+Each MetroPAP student receives a $20,000 tuition offset for participation in MetroPAP. $8,000 is deposited into students’ University accounts two times: once in August and once in January.
 The final $4,000 is deposited in May.
 This $20,000 stipend is not paid in addition to financial aid or loans - it counts against your tuition due.
-MetroPAP students' financial aid/student loans will be reduced by $20,000 to mirror the fact that you have $20,000 less to pay.
 Payments are made based on students meeting MetroPAP program requirements.
-If you have any questions, contact Kristin Basballe in the Medical School Office of Financial Aid, email@example.com.
+If you have any questions, contact the Medical School Office of Financial Aid, email@example.com.

 Breaks and vacations

-MetroPAP students will not receive breaks according to the Medical School’s academic calendar (e.g., no spring break).
-Instead, they receive two weeks of vacation to schedule with the permission of their site and the MetroPAP office; throughout the program, the occasional sick day does not count against this total.
+MetroPAP students will not receive breaks according to the Medical School’s academic calendar (e.g., no spring break or winter break).
+Instead, they receive two weeks of vacation (10 weekdays + weekends) to schedule with the permission of their site and the MetroPAP office; throughout the program, the occasional sick day does not count against this total.

 Read comments from past students for more information on site experiences.
 Link coming soon!